okayzed/get-good-with-vim/README.md

 * learn to use ctrl-x ctrl-f for file completion
 * get a plugin manager, install some plugins
 * learn to use ctrl-n and ctrl-p for keyword completion
+* learn how to use jumplist with ctrl-o and ctrl-i. use m' to place a new mark in jumplist
 * learn page movement: H, M, L, ctrl-u, ctrl-d, ctrl-f, ctrl-b
 * learn useful g commands, like gf and gg and G
 * learn how to use linewise visual mode (V)